One of the darker sides of social media is the tendency to constantly compare your life with those around you.

 I think back to when I was in my early twenties with a very successful career in fashion buying.
 Facebook had just been invented, but I didn’t have an account.
 Thought it was some kind of ‘Murrrrrican High School thing that wouldn’t catch on, lol.
 Twitter and Instagram didn’t even exist.

 I had a company car, was regularly flying business-class on international buying trips, and handling multi-million pound budgets.
 I recall arriving at a hotel in Lake Como, Italy, once.
 I removed my (not fake) Chanel shades to survey the scene.
 It was a beautiful sunny day, my room overlooked the lake and I felt very, very content.

 I was confident, self-assured, focused and extremely happy with my lot.
 Yes, I’d worked hard to get where I was but I wasn’t clouded by self-doubt or distracted by what (I thought) my peers were doing, or how much they were earning.

 Aside from the sheer, ballsy confidence of simply being a young sass-pot, I can only attribute my ‘zero f*cks’ demeanour to the fact that I simply didn’t know what my peers were doing.

 Without social media to give me a glimpse into their world, my focus remained firmly on mine.

 So I’m trying to take this approach in the present day.
-It’s one of the main reasons I’ve deleted Snapchat completely

-  and refuse to use Insta Stories.
-I’ve also deleted the Facebook app off my phone co mpletely, so I’ll only go on there

-  occasionally, on my desktop.
+It’s one of the main reasons I’ve deleted Snapchat completely and refuse to use Insta Stories.
+I’ve also deleted the Facebook app off my phone completely, so I’ll only browse occasionally, when on my desktop.